superterran/curriculum-vitae/README.md

 Took over a large cloud infrastructure project and helped a newly hired client team bootstrap a rather large retainer project and upgrade

 ### First Aid Beauty

+### Marine Depot
+Joined Frontend team for one quater to help pick up slack, implemented Magento 1 theme including stlying and javascript

 ## Sales and Consultations